 Cleaning Up Your Indoor Air in a Wildfire Zone

-Indeed, if you are in an area affected by wildfire, you already know that smoke is composed of a tremendous concentration of very fine particulate matter that can wreak havoc on your health.
+If you are in an area affected by wildfire, you already know that smoke is composed of a tremendous concentration of very fine particulate matter that can wreak havoc on your health.
 Even if you seal yourself up in your home, those microscopic particles carried by the wind can seep into your house.

-An air purifier is not appropriate to clean up the large, very visible particles which settle out of the air onto easily wiped-up surfaces, but it will make a significant difference in the removal of tiny particulate from the air that is inhaled right past the cilia.
-An air purifier will capture the small particles that cause big respiratory problems.
+Wherever you spend the most time is where you are going to want to keep your air purifier.
 If necessary, you can move your air purifier from room to room during the day, but you should certainly try to eliminate the airborne smoke particulate in the bedrooms as soon as possible.
-Leave the air purifier off while you do a thorough cleaning - vacuuming, wiping all surfaces and windows clean of the fine smoke and ash dust - then turn the air purifier on high and let it remove what has been stirred up from the cleaning.
+You can leave the air purifier off while you do a thorough cleaning - vacuuming, wiping all surfaces and windows clean of the fine smoke and ash dust - then turn the air purifier on high and let it remove what has been stirred up from the cleaning.
 Unfortunately, depending on what the wind carries in and how much rain you get, you may find it necessary to clean daily for a while.Replace Your Filters